oauthstuff/draft-oauth-rar/main.md

 If a client uses `authorization_details` with `locations` elements in an authorization request, it MAY omit the `resource` parameter since the information conveyed in the `authorization_details` object are a superset of what can be conveyed in the `resource` parameter.

-Clients requiring audience restricted access tokens are RECOMMENDED to use the `resource` parameter in token requests to allow the AS to narrow down the privileges of the access token to specific permissions for individual operations on specific resource servers (see [@I-D.ietf-oauth-security-topics], section-3.3).
+Clients requiring audience restricted access tokens are RECOMMENDED to use the `resource` parameter in token requests to allow the AS to narrow down the privileges of the access token to specific permissions for individual operations on specific resource servers (see [@I-D.ietf-oauth-security-topics], Section 3.3).

 If the client used `authorization_details` with `locations` elements in the authorization request, the AS MUST utilize this data to filter the authorization data objects applicable to the respective `resource`.
-This process will use the `resource` string as prefix to filter the `location` elements of the authorization details elements.
+This process will use the `resource` string as prefix to filter the `locations` elements of the authorization details elements.

 Given the example in (#authz_details), a client could request an access token using a `resource` value of `https://example.com/payments`, which would produce an access token containing the `payment_initation` but not the `account_information` authorization details as shown in the following example: